 WEALTH ADVISOR, TD WEALTH

 The good news is that your teenager with a part-time job will not likely pay any personal income tax.
 There is a basic amount of income that taxpayers can earn tax-free every year.
-For 2020, the federal personal amount is $13,229.
+For 2020, the federal personal amount was $13,229.
 Unless your teen earned more than that, their earnings should not be subject to tax.
 In fact, if their employer withheld any taxes, they may be eligible for a refund.

 But beyond getting a cheque in the mail, your teen can get a head start on growing their Registered Retirement Savings Plan (RRSP) contribution room.
 This can be a good strategic move and quite useful down the road for tax efficiency.
 Each year they will be allocated a contribution amount equal to 18% of their income, as reported to the Canada Revenue Agency (CRA).
 Following a year or two of earning income under the basic personal amount, your teen may have earned two or three thousand dollars of contribution room.
 In the years ahead, when they begin to work full-time and earn more money, they can utilize this cumulative RRSP room to lower the amount of earned income they will pay taxes on when they are in a higher tax bracket.
 Put another way, when they do contribute to their RRSP they may get tax refunds in the future!
 Always a good thing.